Menu

 • Service Award for an outstanding volunteer or non-teacher selected by the local.

 • Harland L. Cook Future Educators scholarships for selected seniors entering the field of education.
+Book awards are given to all recipients, and an additional scholarship is awarded to the NCTA Future Educator(s) of the year.

 • The First Masters Degree Scholarship for an NCTA active member who is enrolled in a master’s degree program